bennokr/bennokr.github.io/_posts/2015-09-20-jupyter-to-javascript.md

 ---
 layout: post
-title: "Jupyter to Javascript"
+title: "Jupyter to javascript"
 tags:
     - python
     - notebook
 ---
 I like doing experiments in IPython notebook, or [Jupyter](http://jupyter.org) as it's known these days.
 But why would I keep all the fun to myself?
 I want to show my results to the world!

 I'd like to use run an experiment, and then use the data to make cool interactive visualizations.
 Then I want to publish them to the web.
 Let's see if it works!

 # Running code in the browser
 Here's a script that adds some text to the output cell:

-<a name="1" ></a>
+<a name="2" ></a>